As long as:

 As long as the award of stock purchase rights is not deemed to be a public offer, securities requirements generally do not apply.
 Awards addressed to more than 500 shareholders of the issuer entity must comply with public offer rules.

-The new EU Prospectus Regulation has been implemented into Czech law.
+The EU Prospectus Regulation has been implemented into Czech law.
 Generally, nontransferable purchase rights are not considered investment instruments.
-Even if stock purchase rights are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements (eg, the 150-person exemption).
+Even if stock purchase rights are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements.

 In a Simplified Stock Company, hereinafter “S.A.S.”
 (Sociedad de Acciones Simplificada) the Company may issue several types of shares.
 This could contemplate stock purchase rights.
 However, S.A.S.s cannot be listed.

-In order to avoid securities law requirements, the underlying shares must not be listed on the Cairo or Alexandria Stock Exchanges.
+In order to avoid securities law requirements, the underlying shares must not be listed on the Egyptian Exchange.
 Further, certain regulatory approvals may be required in certain sectors.

-In addition to the above, a new amendment has been introduced to the Egyptian Competition Law, whereby a prior approval is required by the Egyptian Competition Authority in relation to mergers, acquisitions, and joint ventures that qualify as an economic concentration.
+In addition to the above, a new amendment has been introduced to the Egyptian Competition Law, whereby a prior approval is required by the Egyptian Competition Authority (“ECA”) in relation to mergers, acquisitions (shares and assets), subscription in capital increase and joint ventures that (i) qualify as an economic concentration; and (ii) satisfy certain financial thresholds.
+However, it is worth noting that the prior approval regime is currently not being implemented (as announced by the ECA) until the issuance of the implementing Executive Regulations by the Prime Minister.

 As part of the European Economic Area, the EU Prospectus Regulation has been implemented into Norwegian law.